OnionIoT/documentation/docs/device-tree-overlay/intro.md

 :::

-## How a Device Tree works on the device
+## How a Device Tree Overlay Package works on the device
 Use the `opkg` package manager to install a software package that features a compiled device tree overlay binary.
 After a reboot, the device tree overlay will be loaded, and the kernel will be made aware of a new device.

 The kernel will load drivers to enable support for the device.